bienflorencia/personal-site/content/publication/DMA2025/index.md

 ---
-title: NaturalistaUY in Uruguay: a case of community science in Latin America from a critical perspective
+title: "NaturalistaUY in Uruguay: a case of community science in Latin America from a critical perspective"

 authors:
 - admin